toras9000/kallithea-mirror/docs/setup.rst

 use PostgreSQL or SQLite (default).
 If you choose a database other than the default, ensure you properly adjust the database URL in your ``my.ini`` configuration file to use this other database.
-Kallithea currently supports PostgreSQL, SQLite and MySQL databases.
+Kallithea currently supports PostgreSQL, SQLite and MariaDB/MySQL databases.
 Create the database by running the following command::

     kallithea-cli db-create -c my.ini